 Intellectual disability usually begins in childhood and is characterized by limitations in both intelligence and adaptive skills.
-The following three criteria must be met for a diagnosis of intellectual disability:
+The following 3 criteria must be met for a diagnosis of intellectual disability:

 Any condition that impairs development of the brain before birth, during birth, or during childhood can cause intellectual disability.
 The main causes can be categorized as follows:

 Genetic abnormalities may be inherited from parents or may be caused by environmental factors.
 There are many genetic diseases are associated with intellectual disability.
 Examples include:

 Prematurity and low birth weight may sometimes lead to intellectual disability.
-However, other birth complications and conditions or physical stress in the newborn stage may injure an infant's brain.
+Other birth complications and conditions or physical stress in the newborn stage may also injure an infant's brain.

 Other conditions that can damage a child's brain and possibly lead to intellectual disability include:

 The American Association on Intellectual and Developmental Disabilities (AAIDD) has a process for diagnosing and classifying a person with intellectual disability.
 This process involves assessing the person's IQ and adaptive skills.
 Adaptive skills fall into 3 categories:

 The best assistance for people with intellectual disability begins with diagnosis and help early in life.
 Treatment includes: